-Generally, managers communicate either orally or by writing. when messages are important and carry evidential or formal information, it is appropriate to use the written means.
+Generally, managers communicate either orally or by writing. when messages are important and carry evidential or formal information, it is appropriate to use written means.
 And for general or regular information it is sufficient to use oral means.
-Besides, oral and written communication the signs, symbols are also the means of communication.
+Besides, oral and written communication signs, and symbols are also means of communication.
 It includes everything which is used to convey meanings.

 Formal or Informal